Doctor Spectrum: Squadron Sinister

-The Squadron Sinister are created by the cosmic entity the Grandmaster to battle the champions of the time-traveling Kang—the superhero team the Avengers.
-Doctor Spectrum battles the Avenger Iron Man, and is defeated when the hero deduces that the villain's Power Prism (a sentient entity called Krimonn) is vulnerable to ultra-violet light.
-The Avengers eventually defeat the Squadron and they in turn are abandoned by the Grandmaster.
-Doctor Spectrum reappears in the title Iron Man and after a series of battles is defeated when Iron Man crushes the Power Prism.
+The Grandmaster assembled the Squadron Sinister to battle Kang the Conqueror.
+Spectrum is defeated when Iron Man deduces that Spectrum's Power Prism (a sentient entity called Krimonn) is vulnerable to ultra-violet light.
+The Avengers eventually defeat the Squadron and are abandoned by the Grandmaster.
+Spectrum reappears in the title Iron Man and after a series of battles is defeated when Iron Man crushes the Power Prism.
 A powerless Obatu is arrested and deported back to his native Uganda.
-During a subsequent battle with The Thing, Black Panther and Brother Voodoo, Obatu accidentally falls to his death.
+During a subsequent battle with the Thing, Black Panther, and Brother Voodoo, Obatu accidentally falls to his death.

-Unknown to Iron Man, the Power Prism reforms and is found by a sanitation worker, who eventually brings it to evangelist Billy Roberts, who after learning of the Prism's abilities becomes the second Doctor Spectrum.
+Unknown to Iron Man, the Power Prism reforms and is found by a sanitation worker.
+They bring it to evangelist Billy Roberts, who becomes the second Doctor Spectrum.

-The Squadron reappear in the title Defenders, reunited by the alien Nebulon (although the team is unaware of the fact that this a new Doctor Spectrum).
-The villains receive greater power in exchange for the planet Earth, and create a giant laser cannon in the Arctic to melt the polar ice caps, thereby covering the entirety of the Earth's surface in water.
-The superhero team the Defenders prevent the scheme and defeat the Squadron (and Nebulon), with Doctor Strange defeating Doctor Spectrum.
-After this defeat Doctor Spectrum and his two remaining teammates are teleported off world by Nebulon, returning with an energy-draining weapon.
-The Squadron Sinister plan to threaten the Earth again but are defeated once again by the Defenders and the Avenger Yellowjacket.
+The Squadron reappear in the title Defenders, reunited by the alien Nebulon.
+The villains receive greater power in exchange for the planet Earth, and create a giant laser cannon in the Arctic to melt the polar ice caps, covering Earth in water.
+The superhero team the Defenders prevent the scheme and confront the Squadron and Nebulon, with Doctor Strange defeating Spectrum.
+After this defeat Spectrum and his two remaining teammates are teleported off world by Nebulon, returning with an energy-draining weapon.
+The Squadron Sinister plan to threaten Earth again, but are defeated once again by the Defenders and Yellowjacket.